MussaCharles/maths-for-fast-algorithms/README.md

 }
 ```

-Performance Tests
+Unit tests to verify our implementation details

 Note: Code snippet for this section can be run using Swift Playgrounds.

-On this sample I am using Unit Tests non only to test that implementations gives correct results but also to check the time it takes to run the piece of code (run time).

 You can find the source code [here](ArithmeticSequence.playground)

 Enough talking show me some unit tests already 😖!

-Sure, let's test the performance of the above two implementations with different data sets, starting from small amount of data to a very large amount.
+Sure, let's write some unit tests for the above two implementations with different data sets, starting from small amount of data to a very large amount.
-We will try to increase the nth term and compare the run times of each implemantation.
+We will try to increase the nth term and see if our functions give use expected output.

   ```swift
 import Foundation